dmartinol/dev-docs/docs/cli/ilab-rag-retrieval.md

 (RAG) artifacts within `InstructLab`.
 The proposed changes introduce new commands and options for the embedding ingestion and RAG-based chat pipelines:
 * A new `ilab data` sub-command to process customer documentation.
+  * Either from knowledge taxonomy or from actual user documents.
 * A new `ilab data` sub-command to generate and ingest embeddings from pre-processed documents into a configured vector store.
 * An option to enhance the chat pipeline by using the stored embeddings to augment the context of conversations, improving relevance and accuracy.